Avonhead: Avonhead School - Rakipaoa

-Merrin School
+Merrin School Ngā Whetū Kohara

-Located next to the Avonhead Mall, Merrin School has a roll of students as of Merrin is a full primary school, educating years 1 to 8.
+Located next to the Avonhead Mall, Merrin School Ngā Whetū Kohara has a roll of students as of Merrin is a full primary school, educating years 1 to 8.
 As the entirety of the school's zone is covered by Burnside High School, the majority of students go on to learn there.
+Merrin opened in 1966.
 The school is in the planning stage of the Christchurch Schools Rebuild Programme.